 programmes.
 An essential result of this analysis was an appreciation of the change in the number of participants and of the different nature and breadth of activities that have been supported by ESA over the past years.

-Based on these results, we will adapt the national processes and procedures.
-These adjustments will bring the procedures in line with the objectives and measures of the Swiss Space Implementation plan.
-They will also take into account the current budgetary capabilities and constraints, the strategic framework presented in the SSIP, and will allow Switzerland to secure and pursue the policy of excellence and competitiveness in space-related R&D.
+Based on these results, we recently adapted the national processes and procedures.
+These adjustments bring the procedures in line with the objectives and measures of the Swiss Space Implementation plan.

 The following topics are specifically treated and outlined in this section, and are of interest if you intend to submit a funding request to the Swiss Delegation for ESA under a programme requiring such a letter of support or authorisation.